SymfonyCasts/symfony6/sfcasts/fetch-await.md

 the callback and put it right after.

 This says: make the `fetch()` call, wait for it to finish, and *then* run this code.
-It's much simple to read and write.
+It's much simpler to read and write.

 Though, you probably noticed my angry editor: